Coffee & TV: Reception

 "Coffee & TV" reached No. 11 on the UK singles chart on 4 July 1999.
 Blur's manager, Chris Morrison, believed it was deprived of a top-10 place after it was confirmed that some sales figures were not recorded.
 The single edit was included on the 2000 Best Of compilation, and featured on the Cruel Intentions soundtrack.

 Piers Martin of NME selected "Coffee & TV" as one of the album's highlights and wrote that it demonstrated that "Graham's a great guitarist and whaddaya know, he's a pretty decent singer".
 It was also praised by Straw in Melody Maker.
-Rolling Stone described it as a cross between Pavement and Brian Eno's 1974 album Taking Tiger Mountain.

-In 2017, NME named the solo the 38th-best of all time, writing: "As fine an example of an anti-guitar solo as you'll hear anywhere ...
+The Independent described the solo as one of Coxon's best.
+In 2017, NME named it the 38th-best of all time, writing: "As fine an example of an anti-guitar solo as you'll hear anywhere ...
 You don't have to widdle away like Eddie Van Halen to carve out a truly memorable solo."
-The Independent described the solo as one of Coxon's best.

 Music video

-Animated milk carton from Coffee & TV video.
+The animated milk carton from the music video of "Coffee & TV".

-To promote the single, the band recruited Hammer & Tongs to create a video.
-The result featured a sentient milk carton known as "Milky" searching for Coxon, who appeared as a missing person's face on its side.
-Along the way, Milky finds a female strawberry milk carton, who is trodden on by a pedestrian; at the end of the video, both cartons are reunited.
+Blur recruited Hammer & Tongs to create the video.
+It features a sentient milk carton known as "Milky" searching for Coxon, who appears as a missing person's face on its side.
+Along the way, Milky finds a female strawberry milk carton, who is trodden on by a pedestrian.
+At the end of the video, the cartons are reunited.

 The video won several awards in 1999 and 2000 including Best Video at the NME Awards and the MTV Europe Awards.
-In 2002, the video was ranked the fourth best video of all time by VH1.
-In 2005, it was voted the 17th greatest pop video of all time in a poll by Channel 4.
+In 2002, the video was ranked the fourth-best by VH1.
+In 2005, it was voted the 17th greatest pop video in a poll by Channel 4.
 In 2006, Stylus Magazine ranked it No. 32 in their list of the Top 100 Music Videos of All Time.
-In a similar poll, NME ranked it the 20th greatest music video of all time.
-In addition the video received heavy rotation on MTV in the US.
+NME ranked it the 20th-greatest music video of all time.
+The video received heavy rotation on MTV in the US.

 The model of Milky, as used in the video, was sold at an auction of Blur memorabilia in 1999.
 When Blur played at the London 2012 Olympics Closing Concert Celebration at Hyde Park, fans who bought a Blur T-shirt on the day were given a free replica milk carton of Milky.